bcgov/bcgov-rstats-public-presentations/2018-11-07_EARL_Seattle/Overcoming_gravity.md

 <img src="images/800px-Skylab.jpg" alt="Shiny" width="250"/>

-Skylab[^5]: the NASA space station launched in 1973 (following the end of the Apollo moon landings), in 1979 it fell out of orbit and landed in Western Australia.
+Skylab [^6]: the NASA space station launched in 1973 (following the end of the Apollo moon landings), in 1979 it fell out of orbit and landed in Western Australia.